Afghan Hound Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering an Afghan Hound, I would be most concerned about...

 - Grooming.
 Without frequent brushing, Afghan Hounds become a matted mess.
-If you can't commit to the brushing, you have to commit to frequent trimming to keep the coat short, neat, clean, and healthy.
+If you can't commit to the brushing, you have to commit to frequent trimming or clipping to keep the coat short and sanitary.
+A shorter coat is really easy to care for.

 - The independent temperament.
-Afghan Hounds are not Golden Retrievers.
+Sighthounds are very different from other kinds of dogs.
 They are independent thinkers who don't particularly care about pleasing you.
 They may display passive resistance by bracing their legs and refusing to move.
 You must show them, through absolute consistency, that you mean what you say.
+Read more about Afghan Hound Training.

 - Providing enough socialization.
 Standoffish by nature, Afghan Hounds need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become extreme shyness, which is difficult to live with.

 - Emotional sensitivity.
-Be honest...is there tension in your home?
+Be honest... is there tension in your home?
 Are people loud or angry or emotional?
 Are there arguments or fights?
 Afghan Hounds are extremely sensitive to stress and can end up literally sick to their stomachs, with severe digestive upsets and neurotic behaviors, if the people in their home are having family problems.
-Sighthounds are peaceful, sensitive dogs who need a peaceful, harmonious home.
+Sighthounds are peaceful dogs who need a peaceful, harmonious home.